once again... thanks to ROBsessed, who compiled them...

 from The West Australiaexcerpt

 Many critics have criticised Cronenberg for replicating almost scene for scene DeLillo's slender novel, right down to the highly mannered ideas-encrusted dialogue which is delivered without passion or spontaneity.
-One reviewer even complained the film lacked "heart".
+One reviewer even complained the film lacked "heart".from Filmosphere (4 out of 5 stars)

 But this is the very subject of the movie - the replacement of heart and soul and all the human stuff by the brutal logic of "cyber-capitalism", in which the fate of nations is now determined by the movement of numbers.